spilliton/ish/README.md

 Time.now.ish(offset: 1000000) # => 2013-07-26 16:31:06 -0500
 ```

-If you have active support, times are even more fun:
+If you use active support, times are even more fun!

 ``` ruby
 2.hours.ish # => 7215 seconds